MAN: Multi-Action Networks Learning: Introduction

-In this paper, we present a novel DRL algorithm known as \textit{Multi-Action Networks} (MAN) Learning, leveraging DQN and the powerful capabilities of temporal difference (TD) learning \cite{sutton1988learning}.
-Our method addresses the challenge of large discrete action spaces by splitting the original large action space into two smaller sub-action spaces.
-Instead of depending on a single value network with a large output layer, we break this into two value networks each with smaller output layers.
+In this paper, we present a novel DRL algorithm known as \textit{Multi-Action Networks} (MAN) Learning, leveraging DQN, the powerful capabilities of temporal difference (TD) learning \cite{sutton1988learning} and the FARL framework.
+Our method addresses the challenge of large discrete action spaces by splitting the original n-dimension large action space into n smaller sub-action spaces, each of which coresponding to one dimension in original action.
+The sub-actions are presumed to be ordered and interdependent, which as known as \textit{Autoregressive Factorization setting} in \cite{pierrotfactored}.
+Accordingly, instead of depending on a single value network with a large output layer, we break this into $n$ value networks each with smaller output layers.
 Figure \ref{pipeline} delineates the separate process.
-The original action becomes a combination of the two sub-actions.
-For example, finding the position of a target object in a 2-D image can be decomposed into determining the position along the horizontal axis first, and then along the vertical axis.
-In many cases, what was originally the product of two actions is now reduced to the sum of two actions, decreasing the potential action space dramatically.
-This approach allows us to search for the optimal policy within two much smaller action spaces, which saves exploration time.
-We evaluate MAN on both block stacking and Atari tasks, comparing our model's performance to both DQN and DDQN \cite{van2016deep}.
+The original action becomes a combination of the $n$ sub-actions.
+With this methodology, we can achieve fine-grained discretization of individual dimensions and search for the optimal policy within $n$ much smaller action spaces, avoiding an exponentially number of parameters; at the same time, this method is scalable to arbitrarily complex dimensions while maintaining the ability to find the global-optimal policy.
+We evaluate MAN on n-dimension maze task, block stacking task and Atari tasks, comparing our model's performance to both DQN and DDQN \cite{van2016deep}.
 We find that our proposed method outperforms both DQN and DDQN in terms of both the learning speed and the final score.
 The implementation of MAN is available at \url{https://github.com/keqinw/MAN}.